 Out of all the selection, I loved their white chocolate bread.
-Crisp crust with soft and tender sweet crumbs, I fell in love with that bread and I ate tons, literally everyday.
-So good~, and had some regret after the vacation was over.
+Crispy crust with soft and tender sweet crumbs, I fell in love with that bread and I ate tons, literally everyday.
+I came to a regret when the vacation was over.

 I had a few bags of white chocolate chips in my kitchen that I need to use up, and thought of what to make with.
 My once beloved, almost forgotten Club med white chocolate bread came to my mind immediately.

 This white chocolate bread is super easy to make with basic pantry ingredients.
 You just need to have white chocolate chips.

 Only 5 Ingredients for White Chocolate Bread

 - bread flour

 - instant yeast

 Instead of instant yeast, you can use regular active yeast.
 Make sure to proof the yeast in the water for 5 minutes before adding to the flour.